llm-bible/llm-bible.github.io/_publications/fang2023bias.markdown

 citations: 51
 bibkey: fang2023bias
 additional_links: [{name: Paper, url: 'https://arxiv.org/abs/2309.09825'}]
-tags: [GPT, Ethics and Bias, Prompting]
+tags: [Ethics and Bias, Prompting, GPT]
 ---
 Large language models (LLMs) have the potential to transform our lives and work through the content they generate, known as AI-Generated Content (AIGC).